Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 The grant will not cover any items considered as standard equipment in the workplace.

 To apply: Applications may be made online.
 Alternatively, you can contact Access to Work Monday to Friday 8am to 6pm.

 Telephone: 0800 121 7479

 When you phone remember to have the following details:

 The Access to Work grant will pay for 100% of the approved costs if you:

-For those employed for longer than 6 weeks a proportion of the costs will be paid depending on the size of the company with employer contributions for larger companies.
+For those employed for longer than 6 weeks the employer may have to pay a proportion of the costs.
+How much depends on the size of the company.

 Access to Work Guide - Easy Read from the British Association of Supported Employment (BASE).